Tim Samaras

-Timothy Michael Samaras (November 12, 1957 – May 31, 2013) was an American engineer and storm chaser best known for his field research on tornadoes and time on the Discovery Channel show Storm Chasers.
-He died in the 2013 El Reno tornado.
+Timothy Michael Samaras (November 12, 1957 – May 31, 2013), was an American engineer and storm chaser best known for his field research on tornadoes and time on the Discovery Channel show Storm Chasers.
+He was killed in the 2013 El Reno tornado that occurred on May 31, 2013.

 Early life

 Samaras was born November 12, 1957, in Lakewood, Colorado, to Paul T. and Margaret L. Samaras.
 His father was a photographer and model-airplane distributor who was an Army projectionist in WWII.
 Tim assisted in the photography and shop work.
 Samaras first became interested in tornadoes at age six, when he watched The Wizard of Oz on television with his mother.
 "When the tornado appeared," he recalled, "I was hooked!"

 Samaras attended Lasley Elementary and O'Connell Junior High in Lakewood, before graduating from Alameda International Junior/Senior High School in 1976.
 In his twenties, he began to chase storms "not for the thrill, but the science."